 Success has many definitions.
-In fact, one person’s understanding of success, could be totally different from what you think it is.
+In fact, one person’s understanding of success could be totally different from what you think it is.
 To some, success is having a huge house and owning 6 cars.
 While to others, success is being able to say that because of your efforts, your family can now have 3 meals a day instead of just one.
 These two situations may seem similar, but fundamentally they are not.
 So what drives you to wake up early every morning?

 This is a very important question that we don’t ask ourselves very often.
-But the pursuit of happiness begins with understanding just what it is your chasing.
+But the pursuit of happiness begins with understanding just what it is you're chasing.
 Why get on a bus if you don’t know where you want to arrive at?

-There are a great number of reasons why people want to pursue a life in making games, music, farming, blogging or even selling toys.
+There are a great number of reasons why people want to pursue a life in making games, music, farming, blogging, or even selling toys.
 But all those reasons can be distilled into just two fundamental ones.
 To create an impact and to reap the rewards.

 I believe that most people have a balance of both.
 I mean, you most likely want to create music that people would love plus tour the world in a private jet to attend concerts.
 But what is that balance?
-How much of your drive should be on creating an impact and how much of your drive should be about reaping the rewards?
+How much of your drive should be about creating an impact and how much of your drive should be about reaping the rewards?

 I got one answer for you.
 Serve others before you begin to serve yourself.

 When I offered web design services, I often realized that clients weren’t merely looking for website solutions.
 What they really wanted was a successful presence online.
 They didn’t want a bunch of images and text to just pop every time someone visited their site.
-Instead, they wanted visitors to feel welcomed, informed and act on finding out more about their company and the services they offered.
+Instead, they wanted visitors to feel welcomed, informed, and act on finding out more about their company and the services they offered.